 At the end of this module, students will understand the relevance of pricing and product decisions and become familiar with important instruments/tools of price and product management.
-Especially, they know and understand the fundamentals of pricing decisions which are rooted in microeconomics and psychological theory and they are able to derive detailed recommendations for actions regarding all areas of product decisions.
+They will especially know and understand the fundamentals of pricing decisions, which are rooted in microeconomics and psychological theory, and they will be able to derive detailed recommendations for action regarding all areas of product decisions.
 In addition, the students will be able to apply analytical tools used to make pricing and product decisions.